 The on-premises AD DS is no longer available.
 Therefore, you can't manage or delete the object from the on-premises environment

 You want to manage objects in Office 365, Azure, or Intune and you no longer want to use directory synchronization.

 Install the Azure Active Directory Module for Windows PowerShell.
 For more information, see Manage Azure AD using Windows PowerShell

 Connect to Azure AD by using Windows PowerShell.
-For more information about how to do this, see Connect to Azure AD
+For more information, see Connect to Azure AD

 Set-MsolDirSyncEnabled -EnableDirSync $false

 Check that directory synchronization was fully disabled by using the Windows PowerShell.
-To do this, run the following command periodically:
+To do it, run the following command periodically: